frederico-kluser/kluser/markdown/documentation.md

 );
 ```

-For Framework React Native, we have a limitation of accepted tags, any one other than one of the tags below will be used literally:
+For the React Native framework, we have a restriction on the accepted tags.
+Any tag other than one of those listed below will be used

 - div
 - span